IgorKowalczyk/txt/readme.md

  - You should now be able to use it in Minecraft!

 > Note: The texture pack works good in Minecraft 1.8

+### Issues

+If you have any issues with this texturepack please open [new issue here](https://github.com/igorkowalczyk/txt/issues)